MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 For example, the `url_handlers` member value is set to `*.contoso.com` matches `tenant.contoso.com` and `www.tenant.contoso.com`, but doesn't match `contoso.com`.

+Link handling is validated by the browser using a JSON web-app-origin-association file that needs to be located on the origin.
+These origin files can further fine tune the included or excluded paths at the origin.
 For detailed instructions about testing the URL handler, navigate to [PWAs as URL Handlers][GithubWicgPwaUrlHandlerBlobMainExplainerMd].

+To preview URL link handling in Microsoft Edge on Windows, navigate to [Turn on experimental features](#turn-on-experimental-features) and turn on **Desktop PWA URL  Handling**.

 <!-- Hold for future release
 ## Window Controls Overlay for installed desktop web apps